WICG/webmonetization/docs/remove-ads.md

 }
 ```

-If the visitor is web monetized, then we bind the `monetizationstart` event.
+If the visitor is web monetized, then we bind the `monetization` event.
 This triggers the removal of the ad once Web Monetization initializes.

 The `hasPaid` variable is used in the timer to see whether Web
 Monetization has already initialized when the grace period is over.